jyothischandran1597/PR4_NILC_y-map/README.md

-# NPIPE_y-map
+# PR4 NILC y-map
-This repository holds the products and some input data from the reconstruction of Compton parameter y-map of thermal Sunyaev-Zeldovich effect from the Planck NPIP data using the Needlet ILC (NILC) algorithm.
+This repository holds some supporting materials to read the results from "An improved Compton parameter map of thermal Sunyaev-Zeldovich effect from Planck PR4 data" (arXiv:2305.10193).